isbobby/eusofftelebot/README.md

-# Python3 Telegram Bot
+# Eusoffbot
-> Telegram Bot aimed to improve the lives of Eusoff Hall residents.
+> A Python3 Telegram Bot aimed to improve the lives of Eusoff Hall residents.

 ### Current Features:
 > MealBot - Displays the Dining Hall menus for current and next day